We are a Center for the Theater Commons.

 Wayne Ashley (FuturePerfect) and Fusebox Artistic Director Ron Berry unveil their plans for an art + technology platform in Austin and discuss some of the key ideas and questions being explored in this arena today.

-In today’s cultural landscape, contemporary artists are continuously blurring the lines between theater, dance, installation, performance art, visual art and live art.
+In today’s cultural landscape, contemporary artists are continuously blurring the lines between theatre, dance, installation, performance art, visual art, and live art.
 The work’s context comes from who curates it, where it happens, who writes about it and who is its intended audience.
-Performance is perceived and evaluated differently when presented in a gallery or museum as opposed to a theater.
+Performance is perceived and evaluated differently when presented in a gallery or museum as opposed to a theatre.
 Why is that?
 What does it mean?
 And how can we move beyond the Black Box vs. the White Cube and devise new frameworks for genre-defying performance?
-Culturebot and Fusebox bring together artists, curators and critics to discuss this hot-button topic.
+Culturebot and Fusebox bring together artists, curators, and critics to discuss this hot-button topic.

 Check out the following links for more background and reference: